 Friends University is organized into three colleges: the College of Business, Arts, Sciences, and Education; the College of Adult and Professional Studies; and the Graduate School.

-The College of Business, Arts, Sciences and Education encompasses the following academic divisions: Business and Information Technology, Education, Fine Arts, Natural Science and Mathematics, and Christian and Liberal Studies.
+The College of Business, Arts, Sciences and Education encompasses the following academic divisions: Business and Information Technology, Education, Fine Arts, Natural Science and Mathematics, Religion and Humanities, and Social and Behavioral Sciences.

-The College of Adult and Professional Studies includes the following majors and degree completion programs: Accounting, Business Management, Computer Information Systems, Cyber Security, Elementary Education, Human Resource Management, Organizational Leadership & Transformational Change, and Psychology.
+The College of Adult and Professional Studies includes the following majors and degree completion programs: Business Management, Computer Information Systems, Accounting, Human Resource Management, Organizational Management & Transformational Change and Integrated Studies.

 Since the 1930s, Friends University has been guided by a Board of Trustees.
 Dr. Amy Bragg Carey is the University’s 14th president.
-Dr. Carey oversees the operation of the university with the help of the President’s Cabinet.
-The Cabinet is composed of the President, Vice President of Academic Affairs, Vice President of Administration, Vice President of Finance, Vice President of Student Affairs, Vice President of Enrollment Management, and Campus Pastor and Dean of Campus Ministries.
+Dr. Bragg Carey oversees the operation of the University with the help of the President’s Cabinet.
+The Cabinet is comprised of the President; Vice President of Academic Affairs; Vice President of Administration; Vice President of Finance; Vice President of Student Affairs; Vice President of Enrollment Management; and Campus Pastor and Dean of Campus Ministries.